Champa independence movement

 Flag of Front for the Liberation of Champa, which is often used to represent Champa's independence movement.

-The Champa independence movement was an independence movement by the Cham people seeking secession from Vietnam.
-Primarily demanding the return of the former historical Champa states of the central and southern coast of Vietnam, also sometimes including the Central Highlands who are indigenously similar to the Chams and due to their long historical ties with the Champa.
+The Champa independence movement was an independence movement by members of the Cham people seeking secession from Vietnam.
+It primarily demanded the return of the former historical Champa states of the central and southern coast of Vietnam, sometimes including the Central Highlands who are indigenously similar to the Chams and due to their long historical ties with the Champa.
 According to international researchers, Cham separatism today and their notion of nationhood is almost non-existent.

-Background
+History

+Before the 20th century

 Map of Champa during its golden ages.

 Champa was a collection of independent Cham polities that extended across the coast of what is today central and southern Vietnam from approximately the 2nd century AD until 1832 when it was annexed by the Vietnamese Empire under Minh Mạng.
 Once an independent kingdom, Champa had managed to develop its own culture that was strongly influenced from the Indian cultural zone, resulting with its own cultural heritages that separated them from the Sinic Vietnamese in the north, making Champa one of the most important parts of the Indic civilization sphere due to its strong Hindu remnants.

 However, with the Vietnamese nation emerged after Chinese occupation, Champa and Đại Việt had engaged in a number of wars.
 The war series had slowly, but effectively crippled Champa as the country was unable to fend off both threat from the Khmer Empire in the west and the Vietnamese in the north.
 In order to rescue the country, the Chams adopted Islam as its religion from 15th century, but the Vietnamese conquest at 1471 finally put a de jure end of Champa as an independent state.